Siva010/Siva010/README.md

 # ![Banner](White%20Simple%20Minimalist%20LinkedIn%20Banner.png)

-# Hi, I'm M Sai Siva Srinivas 👋
+# Myself, M Sai Siva Srinivas👋

 ## 🚀 About Me
 I am an enthusiastic web developer and programmer with a passion for building scalable applications and exploring new technologies.
 I specialize in both frontend and backend development, with expertise in modern frameworks and cloud solutions.
 Always eager to learn and grow in the ever-evolving tech landscape!